 Most PSAPs only consist of a microphone, amplifier and receiver (mini-loudspeaker).
 In addition, they are only available in standard settings and are typically one size fits all.
 Hearing aids, however, are custom-programmed by a hearing care professional to suit your specific hearing loss and listening needs.
 Hearing aids are available with advanced features such as directional microphones, tinnitus control and streaming capabilities.
 They can also be custom-molded for a secure and ultra-comfortable fit.

-When it comes to choosing the best hearing device for you, here's a good rule of thumb to follow: Do not purchase any product for a hearing loss - regardless of how it's classified - unless it requires fitting by a hearing care professional.
-This will ensure your needs are being met and, most importantly, the device is safe.
-Schedule your appointment to learn more as well as receive your free hearing test today.
+Purchasing hearing aids is an investment in both your hearing health and your overall wellbeing, and it requires careful consideration.
+When it comes to choosing the best type of hearing device for you, here's a good rule to follow: Proceed with caution when buying any product for a hearing loss - regardless of how it's classified - unless it is fitted by or offers support from a hearing care professional.
+This will ensure that the device is safe and that your specific needs are accounted for.